-1. Tell one way the Abrahamic Covenant is enlarged by the New Covenant 2.
-2. The New Covenant is fulfilled in , proclaimed in , explained in / instituted in (File I in the blanks with correct words from this list: Gospels, Acts, Epistles, Revela tion.)
-3. 3.
-After conquered Palestine in 323BC his two generals Seleucus and Ptolemy foug ht for control of the region.
-4. 4.
-What is the name of the Greek translation of the Ol d Testament sometimes symbolized, "LXX"?
-5. 5.
-The Hasmoneans were independent or pupper z rulers of Palestine.
-6. The Romans made Herod the Great, the son of Antipater, the pater, the King of Palestine.
+۱. Tell one way the Abrahamic Covenant is enlarged by the New Covenant 2.
+The New Covenant is fulfilled in proclaimed in , explain ed in instituted in (Fill in the b lanks with correct words from this list: Gospels, Acts, Ep oistles, Revelation.)
+3. .
+After conqu ered Palestine in 323BC his two generals Seleucus and Ptolemy fought for cor ntrol of the region ŧ. .
+What is the name of the Greek transla ation of the Old Testam ent sometimes symbolized, "LXX"?
+5. .
+The Hasmoneans were independent or puppet ru lers of Palestine.
+5. .
+The Romans made Herod the Great, t the son of Antipater, th e King of Palestine.
 T or F 7.
-7. Which of these four - Herodians, Sadducees, Pharis sees, Essenes - could be labeled as religious separatists?
-(Circle your answer rs.)
-8. Which of these languages was Jesus most likely to use in His te use in His teaching, Latin , Aramaic, or Greek?
-9. 9.
-Identify the following places with the region of Bibli cal Palestine where they were located: Cana, Jerusalem Nazareth Dea
+Which of these four - Herodians, Sadducees, Pharisees, Essen enes - could be labeled as religious separatists?
+(Circ le your answers.)
+8. Which of these languages was Jesus most likely to use in His teaching s teaching, Latin , Aramaic, or Greek? €. .
+Identify the following places with the region of Biblical Pales tine where they were located: Cana , Jerusalem , Sychar Nazareth Dead Sea

 Bethlehem (Use the following regional names: Judea, Galilee, Samaria.)
 10. The Roman emperor, Nero claimed worship as a before his death.
-11. Name one discourse or sermon of Jesus found in Matthew · 12.
+11. Name one discourse or sermon of Jesus found in Matthew 12.
 A typical phrase found in Matthew is "the of heaven."
 13. Jesus called Matthew from his booth.
-14. 14.
-Matthew's genealogy shows Jesus to be the son of King David through whom?
-15. were the readers of Mathew's gospel.
-16. 16.
+14. Matthew's genealogy shows Jesus to be the son of King David through w 15. were the readers of Mathew's gospel.
+16. 6.
 How many verses does Mark use to tell the Christmas story?
-17. 17.
+17. 7.
 Mark was written for a Spanish audience.
 T or F 18.
 18. Mark wrote whose preaching as his gospel?
-19. 19.
-Mark's gospel story can be traced through the periods of Jesus' ministry in , then Judea, then 20.
+19. Mark's gospel story can be traced through the periods of Jesus' ministry in , then Judea, then 20.
 Matthew is the only gospel where Jesus uses the word for the assembly of his followers.
 21. Luke wrote his gospel for his patron.
 22. Luke was a medical doctor.
 T or F 23.
 Mark presents Jesus as a son or a servant or a preacher 24.
 Cleopas and one other disciple meet Jesus before or after the resurrection on the road to Emmaus.
 25. Luke's gospel represents the preaching of 26.
 "Son of" is Luke's characterization of Jesus in his gospel.
-27. Name a woman who is prominent in Luke's gospel.
+27. Name a woman who is prominent in Luke's gospel. ·